Anthony Davis (running back, born 1952): United States Football League

 In the spring of 1983 at age thirty, over four years after he last played with the Rams, Davis had a short stint with the Los Angeles Express of the new USFL, rushing twelve times for 32 yards.

-After football
+Personal life

 Following his football career, Davis found initial success as a real estate developer in the 1980s and early 1990s, while also occasionally acting in minor film and television roles.

 In 1990, Davis fulfilled a long-time dream and started playing professional baseball in the short-lived Senior Professional Baseball Association, playing as an outfielder for the San Bernardino Pride club.
-The Pride had a record of 13-12 and were in third place when the league canceled the season on December 26, less than the halfway point in a planned 56-game schedule.
+The Pride had a record of 13–12 and were in third place when the league canceled the season on December 26, less than the halfway point in a planned 56-game schedule.

 In 2020, he was featured in the documentary "Quiet Explosions: Healing the Brain" produced and directed by Jerri Sher.
 The film discusses CTE, a degenerative brain disease from repetitive brain trauma that Davis suffers from.